catseye/yoob.js/README.markdown

     A controller for animating the evolution and animation of a state (such as an esolang program state or a cellular automaton configuration).
     Can be hooked up to DOM elements in the UI (typically buttons.)

+*   `yoob.PresetManager`, in `yoob/preset-manager.js`

+    An object for managing a set of "presets" — which, for an esolang, might be example programs; for an emulator, might be ROM images;
+    for a control panel, may be pre-selected combinations of settings;
+    and so forth.
+Intended to be connected to a `yoob.Controller`, but need not be.

 *   `yoob.Sprite` and `yoob.SpriteManager`, in `yoob/sprite-manager.js`

     A set of classes for (somewhat crudely) managing independent things which